 Adapted from Variety, issue of 10/24/84:

-He became Bing Crosby's announcer in 1936 shortly after Bing took over the hosting duties of the Kraft Music Hall.
-Carpenter remained Bing's announcer through the next 26 years, even appearing in Bing's 1940 film, "Rhythm on the River."
-He also announced on the wireless for numerous Armed Forces Radio Services broadcasts during World War II as well as Al Jolson's Kraft Music Hall, “The Great Gildersleeve,” “The Life of Riley” and the “Chase and Sanborn Hour” featuring Edgar Bergen and Charlie McCarthy.
+When Bing Crosby took over as the sole host of the Kraft Music Hall radio program in 1936 he chose Carpenter to be his announcer and comedic foil.
+Carpenter continued as Bing's announcer throughout the remainder of Bing's radio career that lasted through 1962.
+Carpenter also appeared as an announcer in Bing's 1940 film, "Rhythm on the River," and announced Bing's early television specials.
+During World War 2 Carpenter announced the Command Performance series for the Armed Forces Radio Services.
+Carpenter also announced for Al Jolson's Kraft Music Hall, "The Great Gildersleeve," "The Life of Riley" and the "Chase and Sanborn Hour" featuring Edgar Bergen and Charlie McCarthy.
 He announced radio and television versions of "Lux Theatre" and "One Man's Family," and narrated numerous movie trailers and feature films including "Mr. Smith Goes to Washington."
 In 1946 Carpenter became the first announcer to be elected national president of the American Federation of Radio Artists.
 In 1960 for his work in radio he was honored with a star on the Hollywood Walk of Fame at 6706 Hollywood Blvd.
-He is survived by his wife, Betty, whom he met in college, and a son.
+He was survived by his wife, Betty, whom he met in college, and a son.